 Q: How long does therapy take?

 That is entirely up to you and the issues that you would like to address.
-I have successfully worked with people in short term and longer term counseling and therapy, ranging from just a few session to more than 7 years and just about everything between.
-We will discuss this at the beginning of our work together and also as we go.
+I have worked with people in short term and longer term counseling and therapy, ranging from just a few session to many years and just about everything between.
+We will discuss what you think you might be looking for at the beginning of our work together and also as we go.

 Q: How do you feel about medicine?